PrawiraGenestonlia/create-express-typescript-application/README.md

 ## Why _create-express-typescript-application_?

 _create-express-typescript-application_ creates a new lightweight express application which is fully customizable for your use case.
+It is also integrated with a modern database ORM - prisma.
 With the support of TypeScript, it allows a robust NodeJS express app to serve as an RESTful backend server.

 ## Application Details